 Key Criteria for Choosing Serial Device Servers

 If you need to connect proprietary serial devices over IP networks, serial device servers can provide a simple bridge between your legacy serial devices and modern communication systems.
 However, without sufficient knowledge of how serial device servers work, you could end up spending unnecessary time and effort.
 Here are three key criteria you should remember when choosing a serial device server.
+If your legacy serial devices speak in standard fieldbus protocols, such as Modbus and PROFIBUS, read our article to learn how to choose the right protocol gateway to enable IP communications.

 Make Every Step Count